-Chapter Camping at EAA AirVenture Oshkosh
+Chapter Camping at EAA® AirVenture® OshkoshTM

 Chapters have an affordable opportunity to establish a "beachhead" at which to base their chapter members.
-Rather than paying from the day a campsite is staked out until the Convention's end, chapters can purchase in advance up to four campsites at a flat rate in order to establish a base of operations.
+Rather than paying from the day a campsite is staked out until the Convention's end, chapters can purchase in advance two to six campsites at a flat rate in order to establish a base of operations.
 Since the campsites are staked out in advance, each chapter can direct its members to camp in the vicinity of this area.
 Additional sites may be acquired under the usual camping rules and pricing.